HACKappatoi/HACKappatoi.github.io/about.md

 comments: false
 ---

-We are Hackappatoi, we are a team mainly composed by students of cybersecurity at La Sapienza University of Rome.
+We are Hackappatoi, a team mainly composed by students of cybersecurity at La Sapienza University of Rome.
 We try to attend one CTF a week to keep our minds trained and have fun while giving our best 😉

 ## Members